 How does one go about capturing the total value add?
 In our experience, it’s a three-step process:

 - Diagram all the incremental sources of revenue increases and cost savings in a fishbone-type, cause and effect diagram

-- Either as a thought exercise or to create the beginnings of a ROI tool, quantify the revenue increases and cost savings
+- Either as a thought exercise or to create the beginnings of an ROI tool, quantify the revenue increases and cost savings

-Basically this is an accounting-based breakdown of the buyer’s costs and revenue sources, kind of like creating a faux P&L for the buyer.
-Then combine that with an assessment of which of the sources of revenue growth and cost savings could be impacted by the implementation and use of your offering.
-An example of such a diagram is shown here:
+This is an accounting-based breakdown of the buyer’s costs and revenue sources, kind of like creating a faux P&L for the buyer.
+Then combine that with an assessment of which of the origins of revenue growth and cost savings could be impacted by the implementation and use of your offering.
+An example of such a diagram, taken from the world of cybersecurity, is shown here:

-Once a diagram like the above has been built, and we suggest to use a spreadsheet because it makes this next step easier, then each node in the diagram can be associated with the higher level nodes through a series of arithmetic relationships aka formulas.
-For example, if revenue is volume times price, then the spreadsheet can be modified by capturing the associated formula, as well as the needed coefficients such as unit prices or costs.
+Once a layout like the above has been built, and we suggest using a spreadsheet because it makes this next step more manageable.
+Each node in the diagram can be associated with the higher-level nodes through a series of arithmetic relationships, aka formulas.
+For example, if revenue is volume times price, then the spreadsheet can be modified by capturing the associated method, as well as the needed coefficients such as unit prices or costs.

-Once the above analytical framework has been built, but you don’t want to take it all the way to a ROI tool, say, then it’s still useful to translate the framework into its qualitative components.
-For example, for one of our security clients it became clear that their technology did not reduce the risks of an attack (their prior messaging) but it reduced the size of the ultimate damages from an attack, as well as the total costs of preventing attacks because their product allowed for a more efficient deployment of security infrastructure.
+Once the above analytical framework has been built, but you don’t want to take it to an ROI tool, say, then it’s still useful to translate the framework into its qualitative components.
+For example, for one of our security clients, it became clear that their technology did not reduce the risks of an attack (their prior messaging).
+Still, it reduced the size of the ultimate damages from an attack, as well as the total costs of preventing attacks because their product allowed for more efficient deployment of the security infrastructure.
 The resulting messaging then was all about controlling financial exposure, and not about risk reduction, as it had been before with limited success.